Calendar photography transformed into handmade gift tags

 New year, new wall calendar, but what do you do with the old one?
 Every year I feel like I could be doing something productive and craftsy with the beautiful images that seemed destined for the recycle bin.
-This year I came up with an easy way to re-use them that’s both pretty and will please others – giving them new lives as gift tags.
+One thing you can do is recycle last year’s calendar into handmade gift tags.

-Step 3: Using your Metal ruler and Retractable Razor Knife, measure and cut the paper into gift tag sized cards.
+Using your Metal ruler and Retractable Razor Knife, measure and cut the paper into gift tag sized cards.
 The ones in the image below are 2-3/4″ by 1-1/2″.
 When you flip all of the cards over you have an abstract cut out of the original image.
-If it includes lots of bold colours or detail, all the better for each gift tag!
+If it includes lots of bold colours or detail, all the better for each gift tag.

-Step 4: A simple Hole puncher and pair of scissors can be used to create a hole to put string through and to soften sharp corners.
+A simple hole puncher and pair of scissors can be used to create a hole and to soften sharp corners.
 The holes I punched into the cards are in the centre but you could put them at the corner depending on your preference.

-And that’s it!
-This upcycling project will take you less than twenty minutes start to finish and will keep you in stock of high-quality gift tags all year long.
+This upcycling project will take you less than twenty minutes start to finish and will keep you in stock of high-quality garden gift tags all year long.
 Don’t you love an easy project that gives materials a second life?

 Another idea is to create gift cards – double the size of the pieces cut out for this piece.
 For example to 2-3/4″ by 3″.
 These small folded gift cards can be attached with ribbon to gifts and gift bags.